MuntashirAkon/HackintoshDellInspiron5567/README.md

   required.
 Some patching at AppleUSBCardReader binary is required to enable it, which requires a lot of effort since nobody ever tried that
 - **Hibernation:** I've disabled it since I'm using an SSD (which is extremely fast)
-- **Shutdown/reboot problem**: The device often shuts itself down with a noise if reboot/shutdown is requested.
+- **Shutdown/reboot problem**: The device may shut itself down with a noise when reboot/shutdown is requested.
 If this happens, remove the charging cable (or try pushing the button with a regular interval) to start the device again

 #### Notes
-- Be sure to fill the *MASKED* values at `config.plist/PlatformInfo` as well as ROM values.
+- Be sure to fill the *MASKED* values at `config.plist/PlatformInfo/Generic` as well as ROM values.
 (See the PlatformInfo section of the OC's guide if you don't know which values to put there)
 - In SSDT-UIAC, only the following ports are enabled: HS01, HS02, HS03, HS05, HS06, HS08, SS01 and SS02.
 Other ports are not needed.
 You can also disable HS06 (Card Reader) if you want
 - It is generally recommended to keep your kexts in both `OC/Kexts` and `/Library/Extensions`